Frank Serpico

-Francesco Vincent "Frank" Serpico (/'s3rpIkou/ SUR-pik-oh; born April 14, 1936) is an American retired New York City Police Department detective, best known for whistleblowing on police corruption.
-In the late 1960s and early 1970s, he was a plainclothes police officer working in Brooklyn, the Bronx and Manhattan to expose vice racketeering.
-In 1967, he reported credible evidence of widespread police corruption, to no effect.
-In 1970, he contributed to a front-page story in The New York Times on widespread corruption in the NYPD, which drew national attention to the problem.
-Mayor John V. Lindsay appointed a five-member panel to investigate accusations of police corruption, which became the Knapp Commission.
+Francesco Vincent "Frank" Serpico (/'s3rpIkou/ SUR-pik-oh; born April 14, 1936) is an American retired detective with the New York City Police Department (NYPD), best known for whistleblowing on police corruption.
+In the late 1960s and early 1970s, Serpico was a plainclothes officer working in Brooklyn, the Bronx and Manhattan to expose vice racketeering.
+In 1967, he reported credible evidence of widespread corruption in the NYPD, to no effect.
+In 1970, he contributed to a front-page story in The New York Times on the department's corruption, which drew national attention to the problem.
+Mayor John Lindsay appointed a five-member panel to investigate accusations of corruption, which became the Knapp Commission.

-Serpico was shot in the face during an arrest attempt on February 3, 1971, at 778 Driggs Avenue, in Williamsburg, Brooklyn.
-The bullet severed an auditory nerve, and left bullet fragments lodged near his brain.
-The circumstances surrounding Serpico's shooting were quickly called into question, raising the possibility that Serpico had been led to the apartment by his colleagues to be murdered.
+On February 3, 1971, Serpico was shot in the face during an arrest attempt at 778 Driggs Avenue in the Williamsburg neighborhood of Brooklyn.
+The bullet severed an auditory nerve, and left fragments lodged near his brain.
+The circumstances surrounding Serpico's shooting were quickly called into question, raising the possibility that he had been led to the apartment by his colleagues to be murdered.
 There was no formal investigation, but Edgar Echevarria, who had shot Serpico, was subsequently convicted of attempted murder.

-Much of Serpico's fame came after the release of the 1973 film Serpico, in which he was portrayed by Al Pacino, based on the book of the same name by Peter Maas.
+Much of Serpico's fame came after the release of the film Serpico (1973), in which he was portrayed by Al Pacino, based on the book of the same name by Peter Maas.
+Serpico moved to Europe subsequent to his recovery and testimony before the Knapp Commission.
 On June 27, 2013, the USA Section of ANPS (National Association of Italian State Police) awarded him the "Saint Michael Archangel Prize".
-During the ceremony, he gained Italian citizenship, and received an Italian passport.
+During the ceremony, he gained Italian citizenship and received an Italian passport.

 Early life

-Serpico was born in Brooklyn, New York City, the youngest child of Vincenzo and Maria Giovanna Serpico, Italian immigrants from Marigliano, Naples, Campania.
-His older siblings, Pasquale, Salvatore and Tina were also born in Brooklyn.
-Serpico attended high school at the prestigious St. Francis Preparatory School and graduated in 1954, according to their on-line alumni data.
-In 1954, at the age of 17, he then enlisted in the United States Army and was stationed for two years in South Korea as an infantryman.
-After his service in the army, from about 1954 to 1956, he worked as a part-time private investigator and as a youth counselor while attending Brooklyn College.
+Frank Serpico was born on April 14, 1936, in the Brooklyn borough of New York City, the youngest child of Vincenzo and Maria Giovanna Serpico, Italian immigrants from Marigliano, Naples, Campania.
+His older siblings, Pasquale, Salvatore and Tina, were also born in Brooklyn.
+Serpico attended high school at the prestigious St. Francis Preparatory School and graduated in 1954, according to their online alumni data.
+In 1954, at the age of 17, he enlisted in the United States Army and was stationed for two years in South Korea as an infantryman.
+Following his military service, from about 1954 to 1956, he worked as a part-time private investigator and as a youth counselor while attending Brooklyn College.
 Serpico later received a Bachelor of Science degree from City College of New York.